paradigmxyz/reth/bin/reth-bench/README.md

 Live sync, on the other hand, is a more complex process that is harder to benchmark.
 It is also more sensitive to network conditions of the CL.
 In order to benchmark live sync, we need to simulate a CL in a controlled manner, so reth can use the same code paths it would when syncing new blocks.

-### The `reth bench` tool
+### The `reth-bench` tool
-The `reth bench` tool simulates a CL using an external RPC API for data, replaying historical blocks as if they were new blocks over the node's engine API endpoint.
+The `reth-bench` tool simulates a CL using an external RPC API for data, replaying historical blocks as if they were new blocks over the node's engine API endpoint.

 ## Prerequisites